-Hunter has won 311 games in 19 seasons, but the accomplishments made by the 2011-12 team might be the most special.
-After being named head coach on March, 21, 2011, he built a squad that finished in the top 20 in the nation in scoring defense, defensive shooting percentage, steals and blocked shots, as six seniors finished their careers triumpently.
+Hunter has won 361 games in 21 seasons, but the accomplishments made by the 2011-12 team will always be special for him.
+After being named head coach on March 21, 2011, he built a squad that finished in the top 20 in the nation in scoring defense, defensive shooting percentage, steals and blocked shots, as six seniors finished their careers triumpently.

 National notoriety is nothing new for Hunter.
 While at IUPUI, he was lauded for his humanitarian efforts, partnering with Samaritan’s Feet, an organization that collects shoes for underprivileged children around the world.

-He continued that work in Atlanta, coaching the Panthers while barefoot to victory over UNCW in front of the largest crowd in the Sports Arena since 2007.
+He continued that work in Atlanta, coaching the Panthers while barefoot in one game during his first four seasons at GSU.

-While leading IUPUI to 25 or more wins in two of his final four seasons, Hunter began to partner with Samaritan’s Feet, an organization that collects shoes for underprivileged children around the world.
+While leading IUPUI to 25 or more wins in two of his final four seasons, Hunter began to partner with Samaritan’s Feet.
 On Jan.
 24, 2008, he coached IUPUI against Oakland in his bare feet to help raise awareness for the cause.
-By tipoff, Hunter’s efforts had raised more than 100,000 pairs of shoes, and to date, that number has climbed well above 250,000.
+By tipoff, Hunter’s efforts had garnered more than 100,000 pairs of shoes, and to date, that number has climbed well into the millions.

 Hunter’s resume includes numerous national honors including an NABC Guardians of the Game Pillar Award for Service, the 2009 Giant Steps Award from the National Consortium for Academics and Sport (NCAS), and a Minority Achievement Award from the Center for Leadership Development (CLD).